 Mattress Cost FAQs

 How can I get a mattress that costs less?

-Keep in mind that sometimes the less a mattress costs, the faster it may need to be replaced.
-But that doesn’t mean you can’t find a great deal on a great product.
+Keep in mind that sometimes the less a mattress costs, the faster it may need to be replaced, but that doesn’t mean you can’t find a great deal on a great product.

 Many companies offer deep discounts during certain holidays, like President’s Day or Memorial Day, allowing shoppers to save hundreds of dollars.

-What is the pricing difference between sizes?
+What is the pricing difference between mattress sizes?

-It is not uncommon to find a Twin mattress that ranges between $300-$600.
-Much of the time, the sizes will rise in price by $100-$200 from there.
-So, if the Twin is $400, the Full might be $600, the Queen size $800, the King $1,000.
+Many Twin beds range between 300 and 600 dollars.
+Much of the time, the sizes will rise in price by 100 or 200 dollars from there.
+So, if the Twin is 400 dollars, the Full might be 600 dollars, and so on.